 Studies show that mammograms do not increase the survival rate of women under 50 as their breasts are too dense to feasibly find potential tumours.
 The additional radiation from the tests can increase the risk of getting breast cancer.

-- In the 12th century, Moses Maimonides counseled staying away from dusty cities and dirty air, eating chicken soup and garlic, and getting regular exercise.
+- In the 12th century, Moses Maimonides advised avoiding dusty cities and dirty air, and suggested eating chicken soup and garlic, and getting regular exercise.

 - Hitler, who wanted the German people to be cancer-free, limited tobacco smoking, the use of white flour and sugar, and dyes and other industrial toxins.
 He also kept an organic garden of foods and medicines for the private use of German elites and soldiers.
 No pesticides or chemical fertilizers were permitted to touch the plants.
 He restricted freedoms of his people to smoke or eat poorly because the German people had a duty to be healthy.